chandler767/PubNub-UV-Index-Monitor/README.md

 - RGB LED (common cathode)

 ## How To Get Started

 Want to learn more about this project, how it was built, or get started from scratch?
 Check out the blog post (coming soon).
 You’ll first need to sign up for a [PubNub account](https://dashboard.pubnub.com/signup).
-Once you sign up, you can get your unique PubNub keys in the [PubNub Developer Portal](https://admin.pubnub.com/).
+Once you sign up, you can get your unique PubNub keys from the [PubNub Developer Portal](https://admin.pubnub.com/).

 ### Setting Up The UV Index Sensor and UV Index Indicator